 Financial independence is about living your life without the need for money.
 Retirement in FIRE terms is very different from retirement in traditional terms.

-FIRE doesn’t necessarily mean you have to quit your job.
+Following the fundamentals of FIRE doesn’t necessarily mean you have to quit your job.
 If you love your job, you can still continue to work.
 But if you are FIRE, you simply don’t have to work.
 This is a key difference.

 The FIRE community focuses more on the financial independence portion of FIRE rather than the early retirement portion.
 The reason is because people who leave work early and achieve financial independence are generally highly motivated people with a lot of energy and time.

-Nobody I know retires from their day job early and do nothing all day.
+Nobody I know retires from their day job early and does nothing all day.
 If you are leaving full-time work behind in your 30s and 40s especially, you’ve got plenty of energy to do other things.

 The Definition Of FIRE